raspberrypilearning/flip-treat-webcards/en/step_4.md

 --- task ---

-**Test:** Hover over (or tap) the card in your webpage to check that the text on the second face has been aligned in the centre of the `y` axis.
+**Test:** Hover over (or tap) the card in your webpage to check that the text on the second face is aligned in the centre of the `y` axis.

 <iframe src="https://trinket.io/embed/html/d885c71711?outputOnly=true" width="500" height="400" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen></iframe>